-Because the software connects directly with your financial accounts, you don’t have to input the numbers yourself.
+Because this early retirement calculator connects directly with your financial accounts, you don’t have to input the numbers yourself.
 On top of that, the Personal Capital retirement planner will run a Monte Carlo analysis of your actual spending and savings habits to figure out how close you are to hitting your target retirement date.

 Best of all, its 100% free.
-Just sign up for an account here and you can play around with their kick-ass tools to see how your monthly spending will affect your retirement timeline.
+Just sign up for an account here and you can play around with their kick-ass early retirement calculator and tools to see how your monthly spending will affect your retirement timeline.

 Personal Capital also has other cool features like their fee analyzer, which will analyze the holdings in your 401(k) and other retirement accounts for unnecessary fees.
 Even just a small optimizing here can potentially save you hundreds of thousands of dollars down the road, thanks to the power of compound interest.
 Just sign up for a free account and you can find everything in their dashboard.